SURFnet/sp-dashboard/docs/architecture.md

 Separating the read- and write sides of the application allows to deviate between them and gives more freedom to match the data model to what is required for the user interface.
 It also saves some trouble that might occur when trying to force the use of entities and value objects on the read side.

+[Tactician from the PHP League](https://tactician.thephpleague.com) is used to assist in the handling of write commands.